October 23 2012 11:10AM

 Headshots are a Canucks Army feature where we link to the day's freshest news, and other assorted Canucks web-goodies.
-If you've written a blogpost, produced a tribute video or birthed a clever .gif into existence - please e-mail Thom at email@example.com.
+If you've written a blogpost, produced a tribute video, birthed a clever .gif into existence, or have a hockey related cause you'd like to see promoted in this space - please e-mail Thom at email@example.com.

 Strombabble: Could the NHL's Proposed Back-Diving Deals Provision Actually Benefit the Canucks in a Luongo Trade?

 October 22 2012 12:51PM

 I like to imagine that Luongo is looking at me scornfully, and thinking...

 "Really man, you're going to write another speculative post about my trade status?"

 Last week, while writing about the NHL's proposed penalty on teams who signed star players to cap-circumventing "back-diving contracts", I wrote that the so called "Kovy Klause" would "hardly impact the arithmetic of a potential Luongo trade" for the Canucks.